DETAILED ACTION

 Regarding claim 3, Zheng as modified by Broeng teaches:

-The display of claim 2, wherein the controller is adapted to turn off at least one of the plurality of lighting units that has the wavelength parameter (e.g., red wavelength parameter in Zheng) conforms to a preset condition (e.g., red sub-pixel with a low grayscale) for changing the interval (Zheng: FIGs. 7-8, “[0187]… FIG. 8 shows a structural schematic diagram of turning off a portion of the red sub-pixel units and the green sub-pixels….”, “[0206]… [T]he turned-off sub-pixel unit may be a low grayscale sub-pixel unit….
+The display of claim 2, wherein the controller is adapted to turn off at least one of the plurality of lighting units that has a wavelength parameter (e.g., red wavelength parameter in Zheng) that conforms to a preset condition (e.g., red sub-pixel with a low grayscale) for changing the interval (Zheng: FIGs. 7-8, “[0187]… FIG. 8 shows a structural schematic diagram of turning off a portion of the red sub-pixel units and the green sub-pixels….”, “[0206]… [T]he turned-off sub-pixel unit may be a low grayscale sub-pixel unit….
 The low grayscale may be the grayscale with a grayscale value less than a preset value.
 The preset value may be set according to the actual situation, and the preset value may also be adjusted in real time during the driving process of the display panel….”, “[0242]… [In FIG. 14,] the driving chip DIC can be configured to:”, and “[0244] initiate a uniformity adjustment manner, wherein the uniformity adjustment manner includes: turning off at least a portion of non-zero grayscale sub-pixel units in the display panel….”, see also FIGs. 9-11, [0182], and [0245]).

 Regarding claim 4, Zheng as modified by Broeng teaches: